 Arizona’s ERIC Program Works to Improve Access to Emergency InformationPosted on by

-Vicki Bond is not surprised at how hot, but at how cold the temperatures can get out on a wildfire.
+Vicki Bond is not surprised at how hot, but by how cold the temperatures can get out on a wildfire.
 “I’ve worked on responses to more wildfires in freezing temperatures than in extreme heat,” she says.

 Coincidentally, making sure people aren’t left out in the cold in an emergency is why she has so much experience with the weather.